staabm/staabm.github.io/_posts/2024-11-26-phpstan-mixed-types.md

 }
 ```

+#### Immediate-invoked-function-expression (IFFE)

-A pattern know from javascript projects and sometimes also popping up in PHP code is a immediately-invoked-function-expression (IFFE).
+A pattern know from javascript projects and sometimes also popping up in PHP code is a immediately-invoked-function-expression.
 Type inference improvements for this pattern in particular was implemented to support the [TwigStan](https://github.com/twigstan/twigstan):

 ```php